lynda0214/bulletin-board/README.md

 ## Toolbar
 In the downside, there's a toolbar.
 1) A dropdown is for switching users.
-2) buttons are for mode switch.
+2) buttons are for switching modes:
-   1) Pointer: select a picture and drag it, delete it
+   1) Pointer: select a picture and then drag or delete it
-   2) Picture: place another picture
+   2) Picture: place a new picture to the canvas
    3) Comment: insert a new comment to the canvas or to the picture
-   4) Hand: drag and drop the whole canvas
+   4) Hand: drag and drop to reposition the whole canvas

 ## Picture
-1) select it with pointer can a highlight outline and a remove button will show
+1) selecting it under pointer mode, a highlight outline and a remove button will show
-2) click on the remove button can remove the picture
+2) clicking on the remove button removes the picture
-3) drag the picture will also reposition all the comments belong to it
+3) dragging the picture will also reposition all the comments belong to it
-4) delete the picture will also delete all the comments belong to it
+4) deleting the picture will also delete all the comments belong to it

 ## Comment
 1) the initially added comment shows a starter layout for the current user to input the very first message
-2) the avatar is representing the current user who added this comment
+2) the avatar represents the current user who added this comment
-3) if the very first submitted message is empty then the comment would be removed
+3) if the first submitted message is empty then the comment would be removed
-4) messages can either be entered to submit or by clicking on the submit button
+4) messages can either be submitted by pressing enter to clicking on the submit button
-5) once the very first message is submitted, the layout would collapse
+5) once the first message is submitted, the layout would collapse
-6) click on the collapsed layout avatar can open the comment thread layout
+6) clicking on the collapsed layout avatar opens the comment thread layout
-7) in the comment thread layout, there are two buttons resolve and close
+7) in the comment thread layout, there are two buttons: resolve & close
-8) click on the resolve button can also delete this comment
+8) clicking the resolve button deletes this comment
-9) click on the close button can close the thread layout and back to the collapsed layout
+9) clicking the close button closes the thread, and the collapsed layout will show
-10) in the bottom of the comment thread you can type new replies to this comment
+10) in the bottom of the comment thread, you can type new replies to this comment
 11) if you switch user, the avatar of the reply message will change accordingly

 ## Available Scripts